-The David Goldman Informatics Centre is set on a stunning riverside location and is one of the venues on The Sir Tom Cowie Campus at St Peters.
+The David Goldman Technology Centre is set on a stunning riverside location and is one of the venues on The Sir Tom Cowie Campus at St Peters.
 The building has 3 lecture theatres seating up to 100 delegates.
 Two of the lecture classrooms open up into one large room to seat 200 delegates theatre style.

 The David Puttnam Media Centre has a 200-seat HD cinema, TV studios, a green room and six radio stations.